The Best Pizza in Melbourne for Buonissimo Eats

 Pizza Shop

-Tucked away on a quiet street in Clifton Hill, Pizza Shop at Spensley’s is a delightful find for pizza lovers.
-This tiny pizzeria may have a no-frills dining room, but their sourdough bases are anything but ordinary, boasting chewy, blistered crusts.
-With creative toppings like the Hawaiian-inspired Boonie, featuring ham hock and barbecue sauce, and the Spring-inspired Lola, topped with creme fraiche, asparagus, spring onions, artichoke hearts, pea tendrils, lemon and fior di latte, each bite is an adventure.
+Hidden away on a quiet street in Clifton Hill, Pizza Shop at Spensley’s old site is a delightful find for pizza lovers.
+This tiny pizzeria may have a no-frills dining room, but its sourdough bases are anything but ordinary, boasting chewy, blistered crusts.
+With creative toppings like the Hawaiian-inspired Boonie, featuring ham hock, caramelised pineapple and barbecue sauce, and the Ginny, topped with pistachio pesto, zucchini and macadamia feta, each bite is an adventure.

 47 Spensley Street, Clifton Hill